laravel/docs/cashier-paddle.md

         // User is within their "generic" trial period...
     }

-> **Warning**
+<a name="extend-or-activate-a-trial"
+### Extend Or Activate A Trial

-> There is no way to extend or modify a trial period on a Paddle subscription after it has been created.
+You can also extend an existing trial period on a subscription by calling `extendTrial` and passing it the moment in time it should end:

+    $user->subsription()->extendTrial(now()->addDays(5));

+Or you could immediately activate a subscription by ending its trial calling `activate` on it:

+    $user->subscription()->activate();

 <a name="handling-paddle-webhooks"></a>
 ## Handling Paddle Webhooks

 Paddle can notify your application of a variety of events via webhooks.
 By default, a route that points to Cashier's webhook controller is registered by the Cashier service provider.
 This controller will handle all incoming webhook requests.

-By default, this controller will automatically handle cancelling subscriptions that have too many failed charges ([as defined by your Paddle dunning settings](https://vendors.paddle.com/recover-settings#dunning-form-id)), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like.
+By default, this controller will automatically handle canceling subscriptions that have too many failed charges ([as defined by your Paddle dunning settings](https://vendors.paddle.com/recover-settings#dunning-form-id)), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like. // TODO: Paddle Billing doesn't seems to have this

 To ensure your application can handle Paddle webhooks, be sure to [configure the webhook URL in the Paddle control panel](https://vendors.paddle.com/alerts-webhooks).
 By default, Cashier's webhook controller responds to the `/paddle/webhook` URL path.
 The full list of all webhooks you should enable in the Paddle control panel are:

+- Customer Updated
+- Transaction Completed
+- Transaction Updated
 - Subscription Created
 - Subscription Updated
+- Subscription Paused
 - Subscription Canceled
-- Payment Succeeded
-- Subscription Payment Succeeded

 > **Warning**
 > Make sure you protect incoming requests with Cashier's included [webhook signature verification](/docs/{{version}}/cashier-paddle#verifying-webhook-signatures) middleware.